gabrielmccallin-tw/prm-migration-portal/README.md

-# PRM Deductions Portal for GP Practices
+# Migration Portal for Practices
+`Proof of concept`

-The GP Practice Portal is a web application that will be used by GP Practice Staff to transfer a patient from their GP practice to the NHSE Repository.
+The Migration Portal is a web application that will be used by GP Practice Staff to manage a list of patients seen during a cutover.
+They can then request all of these patients to have updated data sent to the new supplier system via GP2GP and the Deductions datastore.

 ## Directories

+### `/api`
+Mock api for testing

-### portal-app
+### `/migration-portal`
-Portal-app contains the web application that is the deductions portal for GP Practices.
+Front end application

-### terraform
+### `/terraform`

-The terraform directory contains all the terraform scripts which allow us to create infrastructure automatically on AWS.
+The terraform directory contains all the terraform scripts which allow us to create infrastructure automatically on AWS

-### utils
+### `/utils`
 The script allows us to assume a role on aws cli automatically